top of page

 and Orofacial Myologist.

-University of Alberta graduate (BSc) and University of Saskatchewan (MPH)
+University of Alberta graduate (BSc) and University of Saskatchewan graduate (MPH)

-By joining Nichole in the MouthWorks practice, she hopes to help others see the benefits of orofacial myology, which she has seen in her own life.
-She has a particular interest in how proper breathing and improving the muscles of the face and tongue can have a positive correlation with improved sleep and quality of life - especially in children!
+She loves researching and learning the latest ways to help others.
+She is particularly interested in how proper breathing and improving the muscles of the face and tongue can positively correlate with improved sleep and quality of life - especially in children!

 What is Orofacial Myofunctional Therapy?